vACCLatvia/VAT-Spy-Client-Data-Update-Project/README.md

 # How Do I Verify My Account To Submit Updates?

-Please have your Region, Division, or FIR/ARTCC Leadership send an email to the contributors from their staff Region, Division, or FIR/ARTCC linked account.
+Please have your Region, Division, or FIR/ARTCC Leadership send an email to the collaborators from their staff Region, Division, or FIR/ARTCC linked account.

 <br>